microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/pipeline-templates.md

 - Automation of repetitive steps.
 - Freedom from client-side development tooling.
-- Empowerment to non-developers (e.g. business analysts) in committing changes to source control.
+- Empowerment to non-developers (e.g. business analysts) to commit changes to source control.

+This pipeline will need to perform the following:

+1. Check out the solution repository for editing.
+2. Export the solution ZIP files (both managed and unmanaged) from Dynamics 365 CE
+3. Unpack the solution files into the solution directory.
+4. Commit and push the changes back into the repository.

 ### Working With Git in a YAML Pipeline

-When a pipeline runs, it checks out

-The first step will be to install the [Microsoft.Xrm.Data.PowerShell module](https://www.powershellgallery.com/packages/Microsoft.Xrm.Data.Powershell/), which we did both as a manual step and in a pipeline in the last step.
-Since this already exists as an automated step, we will pull it out into a reusable step template as we did above.
+When a pipeline runs, it checks out the remote repository for read only.
+We will need to escalate our credentials so that we can make changes to the local repository and commit and push them back to the remote repo.

 ### Export Solution From Dynamics 365 CE

-The first step in the last article was to export the solution from our source environment.

-We will be reusing some code from our pack-import-solution.yml pipeline
+The first step in the last article was to manually export the solution from our source environment.
+We will now replicate those steps in our YAML pipeline.

 **TODO**
 - Insert GIF for importing Pipeline Repository.